 On November 21, 2013, President Barack Obama nominated Damon P. Martinez to become the 45th U.S. Attorney for the District of New Mexico.
 Mr. Martinez’ nomination was unanimously confirmed by the U.S. Senate on May 21, 2014, and he was sworn in on May 27, 2014.
 As U.S. Attorney, Mr. Martinez serves as the top federal law enforcement official in New Mexico, and represents the United States’ interests in civil cases.
-He currently serves on the Border and Immigration Subcommittee, the Native American Issues Subcommittee, the Terrorism and National Security Subcommittee and the Environmental Issues Working Group of the U.S. Attorney General’s Advisory Committee.
+He serves on the following subcommittees and working groups of the Attorney General’s Advisory Committee: Vice Chair of the Native American Issues Subcommittee, Chair of the National Lab/Research University Working Group, and member of the Border and Immigration Subcommittee, the Terrorism and National Security Subcommittee, and the Environmental Issues Working Group.

 In 2000, Mr. Martinez began his career in the Las Cruces Branch Office of the U.S. Attorney’s Office for the District of New Mexico as a Special Assistant U.S. Attorney, and became an Assistant U.S. Attorney in 2001.
 Since transferring to the main office in Albuquerque in 2005, he has served as First Assistant U.S. Attorney, and Supervisor of the Organized Crime and Gangs Section.
 As a federal prosecutor, his experience has focused on complex drug cases, immigration cases, and national security and anti-terrorism matters.
 From 1996 to 1998, he was an Assistant Attorney General in the New Mexico Attorney General’s Office.
 Additionally, he has served as a Special Assistant District Attorney in three Judicial Districts in the State of New Mexico.